 Oh yes, it’s true!
-A near tropical land, but you won’t find any pineapples, mangoes or papayas growing from the ground.
-When you travel to the Brookings area you will find soaring giant redwood trees and a wonderful collection of Oregon State Parks in this week’s “Grant’s Getaway.”
+Oregon’s South Coast is a near-tropical land, but you won’t find any pineapples, mangoes or papayas growing from the ground.
+Travel to the Brookings area to find soaring giant redwood trees and a wonderful collection of state parks.

 In summer — when the surf and sand glisten and glimmer — some Oregon beaches seem all yours to wander and then wonder: how could so much beauty be found in one state park?

-It is certainly true along the 12-mile long Sam Boardman Scenic Corridor where day use sites will intrigue and invite you to stop in and take a gander.
+It is certainly true along the 12-mile-long Samuel H. Boardman Scenic Corridor, where day use sites will intrigue and invite you to stop in and take a gander.

-OPRD Ranger Jean Phillips called it, “Oregon’s unique coastline: rocky, almost volcanic formations with sea stacks out in the ocean, many small islands and beautiful arched rocks that provide gorgeous views and photo opportunities of all sort.”
+Ranger Jean Phillips calls it “Oregon’s unique coastline: rocky, almost volcanic formations with sea stacks out in the ocean, many small islands and beautiful arched rocks that provide gorgeous views and photo opportunities of all sort.”

 But how best to start your explorations?

-OPRD Ranger Jeff Gallemore said it is best to get your bearings near the border at Crissey Field State Recreation Site.
-“It’s a recreation area, not a campground, and it has the unique job of welcoming people to the state of Oregon.”
+Ranger Jeff Gallemore says it is best to get your bearings near the border at Crissey Field State Recreation Site: “It’s a recreation area, not a campground, and it has the unique job of welcoming people to the state of Oregon.”

 The Crissey Field Welcome Center, built of doug fir and cedar, offers soaring glass windows with beachside views that steal the scene.
 You gaze across sandy beachfront with more than 40 acres of public parkland.
 You’ll also find plenty of Oregon travel information inside the center and helpful folks who will set you on your own Oregon journey.

-Perhaps you’ll choose to begin explorations just a few miles up the road at another state park called Alfred Loeb; set in Oregon’s largest protected myrtle tree forest.
-Phillips called it the “finest smelling campground in the state!”
+Perhaps you’ll choose to begin explorations just a few miles up the road at another state park called Alfred A. Loeb State Park, set in Oregon’s largest protected myrtle tree forest.
+Phillips calls it the “finest smelling campground in the state!”

 “It’s like camphor or eucalyptus leaves and if you crush one of the leaves, it’ll clear out your sinus for sure…it has that sort of strong clean smell that’s unique to our campground.”

 But the 200-year old myrtle trees aren’t the only giants living along the shores of the Chetco River.
-Phillips led the way and guided us on a short hike from Loeb State Park to the nearby fifty-acre stand of ancient redwood trees.
-It’s a mile long loop on the Redwood Nature Trail so you never see the same scenery twice.
+Phillips led the way and guided us on a short hike from Loeb State Park to the nearby 50-acre stand of ancient redwood trees.
+It’s a mile-long loop on the Redwood Nature Trail so you never see the same scenery twice.